micahandres/AIChatbot-Conversational-Dialogue/README.md

 <p> Through this project, it provided great insight on the capabilities of prompt engineering as well as exploring the potential of chatbot dialogue conversation. </p>

-<h2> Project 2: Machine-Learned Conversational agents Dialogue Conversation</h2>
+<h2> Project 2: Non-LLM Powered Dual AI Agent Dialogue Conversation Model</h2>
 <p> After creating a successful model of dual-chatbot dialogue conversation powered by 'gpt-4', there was more exploration in how to create this same type of dynamic without the use of 'gpt-4'.
 For greater scalability and cost efficiency, this served as an interesting area of exploration in testing out how to create a dual-chatbot conversation without it being an API-based model.
 The code below is still in the progress of development but serves as an interesting introuction for the development of this new type of model. </p>